ess-dmsc-dram/documents/meeting_notes/July_2018/ISIS_visit_agenda.md

 ### Hardware Requirements
 * Live Data measurements (Lamar)
 * The [DAaaS](https://github.com/DMSC-Instrument-Data/documents/blob/master/meeting_notes/May_2018/DAaaS.md) Model - this has wider scope than Data Reduction.
 Should be discussed with Jon.
-For detailed discussion would need to involve SCD
+For detailed discussion would need to involve SXD

 ### Mantid Workbench
 [TODO] will probably involve Martyn and Nick Draper in this.

 ### Crystallography
 * Discuss a shared resource pool (Sam will be absent).
-General agreement within SCD dev teams that concept development would be very useful and is badly lacking in Mantid.
+General agreement within SXD dev teams that concept development would be very useful and is badly lacking in Mantid.
 * NXTools?

 ## Other Activities